In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 When the user starts the recording, the method accesses the audio stream with getUserMedia

 and calls the RecordRTC object with the stream as a source.
-In this example, I set the audio format to wav and uses the stereo recorder.
+In this example, I set the audio format to wav and use the stereo recorder.
 This works fine on all three browsers I tested.

 When the recording stops, the method receives a blob from RecordRTC that contains the recorded audio in wav format.
-Then it uploads the binary data to Spring boot (/uploadSpeech
+Then it uploads the binary data to Spring Boot (/uploadSpeech

 method.

-On the server, I use the google-cloud-speech Java library to connect the application with the Google Cloud.
+Java library to connect the application with the Google Cloud.
 The project needs this dependency in the pom.xml

 <dependency>